lruepke/HTF_lecture/source/lectures/L04/Exercise1.rst

    :align: center
    :name: fig:Properties_Water

    Water properties as a function of temperature and pressure, using python package of iapws_.
+Properties calculation details can be found in the `Jupyter-notebook <cases/Jupp_Schultz/jupyter/Plot_Lectures.ipynb>`_